awillats/clinc/code/CODE_TASKS.md

   df = compute_coreachability_tensor(net.reachability(adj))
   ```
   - e.g. demo_fingerprint.csv
-  - redundant directionality removed hear on creation so we don't have to think about it at token stage?
+  - redundant directionality removed here on creation so we don't have to think about it at token stage?
   - self-correlation seems to be left in for some reason
     - remove this! so fingerprint will only have 3 ordered subtokens
   - for registering dfs across hypo, maybe it makes sense to have a compact, unique adj ID